Symmetry-based computational search for novel binary and ternary 2D materials: Strategy

 \section{Strategy}

 Figure~\ref{fig:flowchart} and Fig.~\ref{fig:pipeline} summarize our approach for the generation of materials.
 The first step corresponds to a combinatorial workflow that creates hypothetical compounds.
-The initial input parameter is the number of desired species in the particular material.
-We consider most elements within the periodic table, starting from Li until Bi, including first-row rare earth elements.
+The initial input parameter is the number of desired chemical species in the particular material.
+We consider most elements of the periodic table, from Li to Bi, including first-row rare earth elements.
 We exclude, however, radioactive elements and rare gases, namely At, Tc, Pr, Pm, He, Ne, Ar, Kr, Xe, Rn.
 We then generate all possible combinations of the different elements selected from the periodic table.
 For example, a total of 2701 combinations are obtained with no repeated elements for a binary compound.

 The second parameter is the two-dimensional space group.
 We use the table of layer group symmetries, created by considering the wallpaper group and adding reflections in the perpendicular direction.
 A full description of the possible groups is given in Refs.~\onlinecite{litvin2002international, aroyo2011crystallography, aroyo2006bilbao}.
 To generate the atomic positions provided by the layer space group for all possible Wyckoff positions (WPs), we used the package PyxTal~\cite{fredericks2021pyxtal}.
-A list of the possible WPs can be found in the Bilbao Crystallographic Server.
-For this publication, we selected the space groups summarized in Table~\ref{Table1:WP} (other space groups are in progress).
+A list of the possible WPs can be found in the Bilbao Crystallographic Server. {From the 80 layered groups, we studied the 18 that have the smallest number of different Wyckoff positions and therefore the smallest number of combinations.}